thebrisklab/ABIDE_Preprocessing/README.md

 Download and install Docker.
 **Note**: csic cluster already have docker installed, but one needs to get permission to run docker on the cluster.

+## Step 2: Run scripts
+Open the terminal and login to the CSIC server.
+Then login to a computing node by typing `qlogin`, or simply `ssh node3`.
+Navigate to the script folder.

+### Note: Remove the first two volumes in NYU preprocessing
+xxxxxxx

+### Get a list of all subject numbers in each study

+Run the code `gen_subjList.R`.
+The goal is to get a `subjList.txt` file containing the subject numbers.
+Should change the path in the code accordingly.